CapricanDRJ/HadesStarCommunityData/docs/corp/f5cb2c2ba88483bac00f814e32a0d862e4f3a0a10cc614b33ecb9e846766aae0/index.md

 ```
 Laid back corp for people with day jobs.
-Resistence is futile.
+Resistence is futile.}
 ```
 ### Whitestar Bonus ❌